When Did the First iPhone Come Out?

 These changes still shape modern smartphones.

-1. The original iPhone taught people patience without them realizing it
+1. The original iPhone taught patience without users realizing it

-Using the first iPhone today reveals something unexpected.
 It was slow by modern standards, but it never felt rushed.
-Animations took their time.
-Transitions eased instead of snapped.
-The phone subtly trained users to wait half a second and trust the system.
+Animations eased instead of snapped.
+The phone quietly trained users to trust the system.

-Technically, the phone became obsolete quickly.
+Technically, it became obsolete quickly.
 Emotionally, it did not.
+People remember exactly where they were when they first used it.

 Why you can trust this article